-As a parent, you might be wondering what age to send your child to kindergarten.
-Besides the fact that most kindy programs are available to children aged 4 to 5, there are other factors to consider too.
+As a parent, you might be wondering about the best age for kindergarten and when to send your child.
+Besides the fact that most kindy programs are available to children aged 4 to 5, there are other factors to consider too, including how your child fits into the school year.

 What age does kindergarten start?